(We also have a Sourdough Starter Kit which has everything you need to start your sourdough journey)

 It may be helpful to leave your starter on the kitchen table and give it several feedings in the days prior to using it in a recipe so that you can observe the rise and fall of your starter and judge the timing of your baking accordingly.
 Use a small jar with clear sides so that you can see the mixture climb the sides and so that you will see the gas bubbles in your starter develop as it ferments.

 Heat the water to 25 degrees celcius.
-If you are using a kettle, as soon as you start hearing the water make noise it is done.
 Measure the temperature using a kitchen thermometer or if you don't have one, test the water with your finger.
-It should feel lukewarm, not hot.
+It should feel warm, not hot.

 Uncover the bowl and add the activated sourdough starter and salt.
 Mix in thoroughly with wet hands.
 Set the dough aside in a warm place for an hour or until the dough ball has relaxed and spread out into a smooth-looking dough.